Contact Us |

 Minter Summer Scholar Program

-All proposals should be delivered to the English Department office, 225 Herring Hall (HRG), by February 11, 2013, and will be reviewed by the Awards and Prizes Committee.
+All proposals should be emailed as a single pdf to email@example.com by Monday, February 16, 2015, and will be reviewed by the Awards and Prizes Committee.
 Applicants will be notified approximately one week after Spring Break.

 Eligibility: Majors who have completed English 200 and 300 by the time the scholarship begins are eligible to apply.
 In rare instances, non-majors with substantial course work in English (including 200 and 300) may receive awards.
 Ideally applicants will be juniors and will complete their proposed research during the summer before their senior year.
 However application is not limited to juniors.